cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 An example protocol might choose to aim for a multi-key AEA, CA, and IA that is at most 2<sup>-50</sup>.
-If the messages exchanged in the protocol are at most a common Internet MTU of around 1500 bytes, then a value for `l` might be set to 2<sup>7</sup>.  {{ex-table-mu}} shows limits for `q` and `v` across all keys that might be chosen under these conditions.
+If the messages exchanged in the protocol are at most a common Internet MTU of around 1500 bytes, then a value for `L` might be set to 2<sup>7</sup>.  {{ex-table-mu}} shows limits for `q` and `v` across all keys that might be chosen under these conditions.